LagoLunatic/wwrando/docs/faq.md

 You can't use bait without the Bait Bag, deliver letters without the Delivery Bag, or trade spoils without the Spoils Bag.

-But if you find them before obtaining the bags, they won't be lost!
-Whenever you find the corresponding bag, everything you found will already be in there.
+But if you find any of those items before obtaining the bags, they won't be lost!
+Whenever you find the corresponding bag, everything you found earlier will already be in there.

 ## How do I get the reward for the mail sorting minigame?

 You need to complete the minigame 4 separate times to get this item.

-The first time you must reach at least a score of 10, then 20 the second time, and 25 the third time.
+The first time you must reach a score of at least 10, then 20 the second time, and 25 the third time.
 After the third time, you should leave the room and then go back in.
-The Rito who was originally running the minigame will now be replaced with a Hylian, Baito.
+The Rito who was originally running the minigame, Koboli, will now be replaced with a Hylian, Baito.
 Complete the minigame a fourth time, again achieving a score of at least 25, and you will be given the randomized item.

 ## Where are all the cutscenes?

 Most of the game's cutscenes have been cut out for the randomizer, and some of the ones that remain have been sped up.

+This is partially because watching the cutscenes can feel slow and repetitive if you've already played the game before.

-This is partially because many cutscenes were not coded in a way that works well when the game is in an open world state.
-They would often crash or behave strangely if not removed.
-Also, watching the cutscenes can feel slow and repetitive if you've already played the game before.
+But the reason there is no option to add cutscenes back in for those that want them is because many cutscenes were not coded in a way that works well when the game is in an open world state.
+Many of them would crash or behave strangely if not removed.

 If you want to experience The Wind Waker's story, it is recommended to play the vanilla game before the randomizer.
 The randomizer is intended to add replayability for people who have already beaten the game.